-The representation of culvert inlets in ICM is critical in determining how headwater depths vary over a range of operating conditions.
+The representation of culvert inlets in all modelling programs is critical in determining how headwater depths vary over a range of operating conditions.
 Figure 1 shows the upstream depths using a hypothetical range of inlets for a relatively short section of 1200mm diameter culvert (including the case with no culvert inlet).
-For this nominal case there is a
+For this nominal case there is a greater than 20% difference in the range of depths depending on the selected culvert inlet, and the consequences of not using a culvert inlet are apparent.
+In this example the difference in headwater level is as much as one metre which in terms of flood risk would be significant.